Philipbear/msbuddy/docs/paramset.rst

 Here is a quick example of how to create a :class:`msbuddy.BuddyParamSet` object and pass it to a :class:`msbuddy.Buddy` object.
 Of note, parallel processing is available for **msbuddy**.
 To use it, set ``parallel=True`` and specify the number of CPUs to use with ``n_cpu``.
+We would recommend considering parallel processing for large datasets (e.g. >2000 query metabolic features).

 .. code-block:: python